Ukrainian Catholic Archeparchy of Lviv: Eparchy of Lviv

-After long mediation in the mid 1539 the eparchy was re-established with its see moved to Lviv.
+After long mediation, Sigismund I re-established the eparchy in mid-1539, moving its see to Lviv.
 The eparchy at first did not recognize the Union of Brest of 1596.
 It joined the Union in 1700 as part of the Metropolis of Kiev, Galicia and all Ruthenia.

 Metropolis of Galicia

-Following the Partitions of the Polish-Lithuanian Commonwealth at the end of 18th century, most lands fell under Russian rule.
+Following the Partitions of the Polish-Lithuanian Commonwealth at the end of the 18th century, most lands fell under Russian rule.
 In the remaining lands ruled by the Austrian Empire, the "Metropolis of Galicia" (or Halych) was re-established as an archeparchy in 1807 in the Habsburg-ruled Kingdom of Galicia and Lodomeria.
 After the Second World War, in 1946 the archeparchy, together with the entire Ukrainian Church, was forcefully subjected under the Russian Orthodox Church.
 However, it continued to operate in secret in its canonical territory.
 In 1959, the archeparchy was elevated to the rank of "Major Archeparchy" by Pope John XXIII.

 After the collapse of the Iron Curtain in 1989, the Church began to restore canonical regularity.
-On 19 August 1990 Archbishop Volodymyr (Sternyuk) served the first Hierarchical Divine Liturgy in the returned to the church St. George's Cathedral, Lviv.
+On 19 August 1990 Archbishop Volodymyr (Sternyuk) served the first Hierarchical Divine Liturgy in the return to the church St. George's Cathedral, Lviv.
 On 30 March 1991, the Major Archbishop of Lviv, Cardinal Myroslav Lyubachivskyi, returned from Rome to his major archiepiscopal see in Lviv.

-In 1992 the church synod adopted decision to create more eparchies out the archeparchy of Lviv and on 12 July 1993 it was approved by the Pope.
+In 1992 the church synod adopted decision to create more eparchies out of the archeparchy of Lviv and on 12 July 1993 it was approved by the Pope.
 There were established eparchy of Zboriv, eparchy of Sambir and Drohobych, and eparchy of Ternopil.
 In 2000 there were created eparchy of Stryi and eparchy of Sokal.
 In 2004 new Major Archbishop of Lviv Lubomyr Husar moved his see to Kiev, becoming Major Archbishop of Kyiv-Halych, leaving the archeparchy of Lviv to Archbishop Ihor Vozniak.